The Head of the Family (1967 film)

-Il padre di famiglia (internationally released as The Head of the Family) is a 1967 Italian-French comedy film directed by Nanni Loy.
-For his performance in this film and in Italian Secret Service, Nino Manfredi was awarded with a Golden Plate at the 1968 David di Donatello Awards.
+The Head of the Family (Il padre di famiglia, Jeux d'adultes) is a 1967 Italian-French comedy-drama film co-written and directed by Nanni Loy.
+Starring Nino Manfredi, Leslie Caron and Ugo Tognazzi, it entered the main competition at the 28th Venice International Film Festival.

-Veteran actor Totò was originally cast as Romeo, the anarchist, but died two days after filming his first scene; he was replaced by Ugo Tognazzi.
-Later Tognazzi was nominated for the Nastro d'Argento for Best Supporting Actor.

 Plot

 The story centres on Marco and Paola, both architects, who meet after World War II and get married.
 Though deeply in love they come from different backgrounds, and do not share the same outlook on life.
 After the wedding, she gives up her work to instead dedicate herself to raising their growing family, and he, feeling abandoned by her, initiates an affair with one of his colleagues.

 Following the various dramas of bringing up the children, who are schooled with the Montessori method, the wife goes to a clinic to recover from a nervous breakdown, while he, still in love with his wife, returns to his own family.
 When he's asked by a Census official, who is the Head of the Family, the husband does not know what to reply.